harrlol/harrlol/README.md

 - 👋 Hi, I’m @harrlol
-- 👀 I’m interested in computational biochemistry and quantum chemistry
+- 👀 I’m interested in computational biology and system biology
-- 🌱 I’m currently learning machine learning on coursera
+- 🌱 I’m currently working at the Gregory Lab at University of Pennsylvania
 - 💞️ I’m looking to collaborate on small projects with real world data
 - 📫 How to reach me email lidatou0708@gmail.com or instagram @harryli0708